The Count to Shabuot ~ A Fresh Look

 The invitation, then, is not to accept this conclusion without thought, but to consider it with care.
 To return to the text.
 To test what has been shown.
 And to seek alignment, not with what has been most widely practiced, but with what has been most faithfully preserved.

+For the appointed times were not given to confuse, but to guide.
 Not to drift, but to anchor.
 And not to divide, but to bring all who seek truth into harmony with the order established from the beginning.
 So it is that a pathway in time was appointed by our Creator to prepare all who seek the Promised Land, a divine order of sacred appointments through which salvation is revealed, rehearsed, and ultimately received by those who walk in obedience and faith.

 Kerrie L. French